karlseguin/the-little-redis-book/en/redis.md

 ### On Windows

-Redis doesn't officially support Windows, but there are options available.
+Redis itself doesn't officially support Windows, but there are options available.
 You wouldn't run these in production, but I've never experienced any limitations while doing development.

-The official port of Microsoft Open Technologies, Inc. can be found at <https://github.com/MSOpenTech/redis>.
+A port by Microsoft Open Technologies, Inc. can be found at <https://github.com/MSOpenTech/redis>.
 As of this writing the solution is not ready for use in production systems.

-The previous solution with ready to use builds for Windows can be found at <https://github.com/dmajkic/redis/downloads>.
+The previous solution which offers builds for Windows can be found at <https://github.com/dmajkic/redis/downloads>.
 You can download the most up to date version (which should be at the top of the list).
 Extract the zip file and, based on your architecture, open either the `64bit` or `32bit` folder.